hoppermann/ios-msg-export/README.md

 Usage
 -----

-    java -cp <lib> msgexport.MsgExportApplication backup-dir [export-dir]
+    java -cp <lib> msgexport.MsgExportApplication backup-dir country-code area-code [export-dir]

-        backup-dir - directory of the unportected backup export-dir - directory for the export files (optional)
+        backup-dir   - directory of the unportected backup country-code - country code for phone numbers, eg. 1 for US or 49 for germany area-code    - area code for phone numbers export-dir   - directory for the export files (optional)

+The ``country-code`` and ``area-code`` are needed to rectify the telephone numbers from the contact database.

 Issues
 ======